 I think most people would be all ears if I sat down with them and told them that they could absolutely retire early and have an early retirement in a beautiful paradise for less money than they think possible.
 Even if they loved the jobs they were doing, the thought of retirement is enticing to most.
 However, it may be not for you.
 I happen to be really, really good at doing nothing.
 In fact I think I am an expert in this field.
 Seriously, so many people I know are NOT good at doing nothing.
 They get agitated and feel lost; if this sounds like you then an early retirement age or for that matter any full-time retirement may not be for you.

 Besides being bored there is another more obvious factor.
 I remember my own dad telling me in his 70’s that “if he knew he was going to live this long he would have saved more money”.
-His words are spot on for most of us.
+His words are spot on for many of us.
 Having enough money until “the end” is an important factor and sadly far too many people actually choose suicide over being poor in their old age.

 You may well indeed have a government or private pension in place but with a small savings account things can get difficult fast.
 If you have to pay $5,000 USD for a medical issue then that may be a good portion of your savings.
 Gone, and very difficult to replace.
 Welcome to the world of “fixed income”.
 It is not possible to call your government office and request overtime or a pay increase for good job performance.
 If I could have, I would be earning top dollar for my performance of doing very little at all!